graphql/graphql-spec/spec/Section 3 -- Type System.md

   data from patch responses and associate it with the correct fragments.
 If provided, the GraphQL Server must add it to the payload.
 - `initialCount: Int` - The number of list items the server should return as part of the initial response.
 If omitted, defaults to `0`.
+If the value of this argument is less than `0`, it is treated the same as `0`.

 Note: The ability to defer and/or stream parts of a response can have a potentially significant impact on application performance.
 Developers generally